 The larger the leak or the more Freon it senses the quicker and louder the beeping becomes.
 Really big or high pressure leaks makes the tester scream (siren like).
 One mistake that is often made by both professional mechanics and driveway technicians is that at least 50 psi of Freon has to be in the system for the leak detector to operate properly.
 This may require a test charging of the system.

-If you're working on a vehicle that has Freon leaks chances are there is not enough in the system to test it with the leak detector.
-Another mistake that is often made when using an AC leak detector is that the mechanic will move the detector Probe too quickly.
-It is my recommendation not to move the probe more than 1 inch per second.
+If you're working on a vehicle with Freon leaks chances are there's not enough in the system to test it with the leak detector.
+Another mistake often made when using an AC leak detector is the mechanic will move the sniffing probe too quickly.
+It is my recommendation not to move it more than 1 inch per second.
 This will give the leak detector the time it needs to sample the air.

 Many people wind up rushing and moving the detector too quickly.
-You also want to point the probe below the area being tested because Freon is heavier than air and will begin to sink towards the ground as it leaks out.
+You also want to point the probe end below the area being tested because Freon is heavier then air.
+It will begin to sink towards the ground as it leaks out.

 My number one piece of advice to mechanics looking to reduce their auto AC repair comebacks is to take some extra time after you believe all repairs are completed.
 Perform one last additional ac leak check!
 When the system is refilled to the proper amount and working properly system pressures will be at their highest with the engine hot and turned off.

 It is at this time when a Freon leak detector will be most effective and will be capable of pinpointing even the tinniest leaks.
 It is these very small leaks that are responsible for large amounts of auto AC repair comebacks.